Puning: Republic of China

+In the 1860s, many Southern Chinese were caught up in the various Internal conflicts and later in the Foreign conflicts.
+Later, many Families ended up in Hawaii, the Philippines, Hong Kong and even in Thailand and Cambodia.
+Some of the educated classes married into Japanese Society.
+Other fled seeking Gold in USA and Australia and others became Traders across Asia.

 Beijing Government

 Xinhai Revolution and Constitutional Protection War

-In October 1911, the National Revolution Army (NRA) started a rebellion in Wuchang, while Fang Cishi (1887-1915) of the Tongmenghui dispatched troops in Puning.
+In October 1911, the National Revolution Army (NRA) started a rebellion in Wuchang, while Fang Cishi (1887–1915) of the Tongmenghui dispatched troops in Puning.
 Guangdong declared its independence from the Qing Empire the following month and abolished the Chaozhou Prefecture, rendering counties such as Puning under the control of the Governor of Guangdong.
 Liu Renchen from the Tongmenghui also led his troops into Puning's city area.
 As a result, there were 13 different rival commanding officers in the Chaoshan region, all from different factions of the NRA.
 Meanwhile, influential figures in the county Puning supported Fang Zhiting as the county chief, while Zhao Diyun was, on the other hand, appointed Chief of Civil Affairs by Fang Cishi under the name of the Chaoshan Military Government.
 However, Zhao's appointment was short-lived as he was hindered by local officials and influential figures.
 In April 1912, the Deputy Governor of Guangdong, Chen Jiongming, sent his trusted aide, Chen Juemin, as the Civil Affairs Chief.
 The administrative division of Chaodun Circuit was established in 1914 and Puning was drawn into it; the Circuit was abolished in 1920.

 In 1917, Duan Qirui led his troops to attack southern China after he abolished the Provisional Constitution of the Republic of China, while Sun Yat-sen established the Constitutional Protection Junta in Guangzhou, sparking the Constitutional Protection Movement.
 Both armies fought outside the city walls of Puning, in the villages of Wuli and Minggang.
 On 25 May 1921, Puning was brought under the control of Chen Jiongming's forces once again.